 - Experience developing and conducting communications/media/public relations training.

 The WEA offers an annual salary range of $165,000 to $175,000.

 Additionally, the WEA offers 100% employer-paid medical, dental, vision and life insurance benefits, Defined Benefit (Pension) and Defined Contribution (401(k) plans, and generous vacation and sick leave benefits.

 Application procedure and references

-In order to be considered for this position, a completed and signed WEA application form including resume, cover letter, and three (3) professional letters of reference must be received on or before April 23, 2021.
+In order to be considered for this position, a completed and signed WEA application form including resume, cover letter, and a list of three (3) professional references must be submitted online.
 Reference information must include current mailing and email addresses, telephone numbers, contact names and the reference's relationship to the applicant.
 This position will remain OPEN UNTIL FILLED.